 If you select an event, you can choose how frequently that event is performed or not performed by the users you are targeting.

 You can add more conditions to this targeting event by clicking the + Condition button in the top right.

 Filtering by Property

-You can select people property filters by clicking the + Filter button.
+You can select user profile property filters by clicking the + Filter button.